keerthivasan-devflow/react-basics/react-dev/notes/02-React-Git-Configuration.md

    Since the package.json and package-lock.json files are already available, we can regenerate the node_modules folder by running the command: npm install.

 3. what is .gitignore file?
+4. What are transitive dependencies in package.json?

+5. How many package.json files are typically found in a single project?
+   Each dependency will have its own package.json.

+6. Should the node_modules folder be pushed to a remote repository?
+What happens if it gets deleted accidentally?

 ## PART - 2
 ### Why CDN links are not the recommended approach